 Step 7.
 Run the Process

 Click 'Run', and if you've set up your operators correctly, you should see the results in a view (tab) called '

 Tree (decision tree)'.
 You should see that first line predictor attribute is '

 sex'.
-Females were more likely than males to survive the Titanic's sinking.
+With a Decision Tree, RapidMiner attempts to list its predictor variables in 'most influential' to 'least influential' order.
+What do we find from the Decision Tree image?
+A quick overview suggests females were more likely than males to survive the Titanic's sinking.
 As you go a level further down, you should see '

 That's it!
 You've loaded a training dataset and created a predictive model that predicts survivability based on a passenger list containing a set of influencing attributes.